 Parsley Italian Giant 1000 seeds

 Plain Leaved Parsley is a must have herb in any kitchen.
 Very popular and easy to grow year after year.
-Can be grown in the windowsill all year around.
+Can be grown on the windowsill all year around and in the garden throughout the growing season in a shady spot.

 Parsley is a widely used and versatile herb, plus it’s easy to grow in pots or in an outdoor herb garden, and growing these herb seeds is easy and 1000 seeds will grow into plenty of tasty plants.
 Parsley also can be treated as a perennial herb, just cut them back well for the winter and the strong roots will survive the British climate.
 A sprig of parsley is often placed on plates as a garnish in restaurants, but many customers don’t realize the herb does more than just make the plate of food more attractive.
 The green sprig is actually placed on the plate to be used to freshen breath after the meal.
 Chewing a fresh sprig of parsley after a meal will eliminate bad breath.
 The flavorful herb is also used in many recipes to add a extra layer of flavor.